LFASProtocol/LFAS-protocol-v4/research/complete-research-compilation.md

-# Complete Research Compilation
-## Evidence Base for LFAS Protocol v4
+# The Safety Imperative: Evidence Base for LFAS Protocol v4
+## Research Compilation

 ## Executive Summary

-Four independent research studies conducted by major AI platforms (Gemini, ChatGPT, Copilot, Claude) between November 2023 and November 2025 confirm the rapid demographic shift in AI user base and the emergence of vulnerable user populations requiring specialized protection.
+Four independent research studies conducted by major AI platforms (Gemini, ChatGPT, Copilot, Claude) between November 2023 and November 2025 confirm the rapid demographic shift in the AI user base and the emergence of vulnerable user populations requiring specialized protection.

+The evidence overwhelmingly supports the urgent need for specialized protection frameworks like LFAS Protocol v4 to prevent catastrophic harm.

 ## Key Findings Across All Studies